Cilobamine

 Cilobamine is a drug which acts as a norepinephrine-dopamine reuptake inhibitor (NDRI) and has stimulant and antidepressant effects.

 It can clearly be seen that the structure is based on dichloroisoprenaline that has been fused onto the bicycloalkane scaffold.

 Synthesis

-An intramolecular Dieckmann cyclization on methyl 4-(2-methoxy-2-oxoethyl)cyclohexanecarboxylate [1401222-79-4] (3) with sodium hydride base gives reaction Methyl 3-oxobicyclo[2.2.2]octane-2-carboxylate [30144-30-0] (4).
-Treatment with sodium nitrite introduces a isonitroso group adjacent to the ketone, giving 3-Hydroxyiminobicyclo[2.2.2]octan-2-one, CID:131066320 (5).
-Addition of the aryl Grignard reagent, and reduction of the oxime gives CID:154108204 (6).
-A reductive amination of the primary amino group with acetone then completed the synthesis of cilobamine (7).
+An intramolecular Dieckmann cyclization on methyl 4-(2-methoxy-2-oxoethyl)cyclohexanecarboxylate (3) with sodium hydride base provides methyl 3-oxobicyclo[2.2.2]octane-2-carboxylate (4).
+Treatment with sodium nitrite introduces an isonitroso group adjacent to the ketone, giving 3-Hydroxyiminobicyclo[2.2.2]octan-2-one (5).
+Addition of the aryl Grignard reagent, and reduction of the oxime gives (6).
+A reductive amination of the primary amino group with acetone then completes the synthesis of cilobamine (7).